GE 7F.05 Gas Turbine

 THE CHALLENGE

-GE Power’s financial modeling software, used to forecast billing, outages, and parts flow for $35B in turbine service contracts, was outdated and inefficient.
-Modelers spent hours creating workarounds, pulling data from Excel, backend systems, and contracts just to update or build a model.
-These inefficiencies slowed operations, introduced errors, and reduced trust in the tool.
+GE Power’s forecasting tool (used to model billing, outages, and parts flow for $35B in turbine service contracts) was outdated and inefficient.
+Modelers relied on manual workarounds, Excel exports, and external systems just to update a model.
+This slowed operations, introduced errors, and eroded confidence in the platform.

-Our challenge: modernize the platform to streamline modeling, reduce errors, and restore confidence in the system.
+Goal: Modernize the tool to streamline workflows, reduce errors, and restore trust.

 THE BUSINESS GOALS